AssetBlock/arc-01/README.md

 ### Important Considerations

 * The following standard relies on the transation `notes` field to track and manage token distrubutions and compliance actions.
-Due to this reliance, all payloads must remain within the maximum required 1k encoded size.
+Due to this reliance, all payloads must remain within the [maximum encoded 1k size](https://developer.algorand.org/docs/javascript-sdk#node-example-note-write).
 This standard makes it a priority whenever possible to keep payload sizes manageable.

 ### Key Terms